This article is available in Spanish here.

 For an unsympathetic look at Bathsheba, riddled with unfair assumptions, see Herbert Lockyer’s article on Bathsheba on Bible Gateway.
 Even his title, Bathsheba: The Woman Whose Beauty Resulted in Adultery and Murder, seems to put the blame on Bathsheba’s beauty, rather than on David’s actions.
 Lockyer’s articles on Dinah and a few other Bible women are equally heartless and unjust.

-In book 2 of his Jewish Wars, Josephus writes about the first-century CE Essene women and men bathing in mikva’ot (ritual baths): “Now the women go into the bath with some of their garments on, as do the men with something girded about them.”
+In book 2 of his Jewish Wars, Josephus writes about first-century CE Essene women and men bathing in mikva’ot (ritual baths) with some clothing on: “Now the women go into the bath with some of their garments on, as do the men with something girded about them.”
 Wars 2.8.13 (161).

 Nathan’s parable recorded in 2 Samuel 12:1-4 of the shepherd and his “one little ewe lamb” might indicate Bathsheba’s young age.
 In some Rabbinical literature, Bathsheba is said to be a young child; however, she had already begun menstruating and was fertile when David had sex with her, so she must have been at least in her teens.
 In biblical times, brides were often young teenagers.